 - the process for the development and approval of government legislation;

-- the process for making changes to policy after a bill has been introduced (including the approval process for Supplementary Order Papers);
+- the process for making changes to policy after a bill has been introduced (including the approval process for Supplementary Order Papers (SOPs));

 - the role of Ministers in the development and approval of bills, including bills initiated by parties other than the government (local bills, private bills, and members' bills);

-- the principles and procedures for the development of regulations, and the 28-day rule;
+- the principles and procedures for the development of secondary legislation, and the 28-day rule;

 - the role of Ministers in relation to the House of Representatives and select committees;

 - the examination of international treaties by the House;

 - the government's role concerning referenda initiated under the Citizens Initiated Referenda Act 1993.

 7.2 Enquiries about the legislation programme may be directed to the Legislation Coordinator in the Cabinet Office (see paragraph 7.15) or to the Parliamentary Counsel Office.
 General enquiries about legislation may be directed to the Parliamentary Counsel Office.
 Enquiries about papers for consideration by the Cabinet Legislation Committee should be directed to the secretary of that committee (in the Cabinet Office).